The Christie produces a range of patient information that covers various aspects of cancer and cancer treatments.

 Information for patients to describe the day to day routine when admitted for surgery for a peritoneal tumour

-This leaflet explains the regulations about driving licences when you have been diagnosed with a central nervous system tumour.
+Read the regulations about driving licences and find out what you have to do when you have been diagnosed with a central nervous system tumour.

 Information sheet explaining what DFSP is and how it is treated.